intel/zephyr.js/README.md

 ## Getting Started

-This section will walk you through building and running your first Zephyr.js application on Arduino 101.
+This section will walk you through building and running your first ZJS application on Arduino 101.

 ### Prerequisites